xibosignage/xibo-manual/source/en/install_cms.md

 ## Requirements

- - A server/machine capable of running Docker and Docker Compose
+ - A server/machine capable of running Docker (for Linux containers) and Docker Compose
- - If HTTPS is required, a web server capable of being a reverse proxy (nginx, apache, iis)
+ - If HTTPS is required, a web server capable of being a reverse proxy (nginx, Apache, IIS)

 ### No Docker?
 If Docker is not available please refer to a [Custom Installation](manual_install.html).

 **Please note** that while every effort will be made to assist with custom installations, Docker is the supported method of running [[PRODUCTNAME]] and it may not be possible to help with your custom installation without opening a paid support incident from a company offering commercial support.